jeloa/azure-cloud-engineer-projects/secure-azure-vm-web/README.md

 * **Linux Administration:** Remote configuration and Nginx deployment via secure shell.
 * **Governance:** Using standardized naming conventions (e.g., `rg-`, `vnet-`, `nsg-`).

-## Impact
-This project serves as a template for a **production-ready landing zone**.
-It highlights the balance between accessibility (keeping the site live) and security (keeping the server invisible to attackers).

 ---